Shahriar-Samir/Shahriar-Samir/README.md

 # About Me
-A Frontend Web Developer currently working for a corporation as an intern.
-Expertise in React JS, Tailwind CSS, Express JS, and MongoDB.
+A Frontend Web Developer Expert in React JS, Tailwind CSS, Express JS, and MongoDB.
 As an aspiring Full Stack Web Developer, I'm deep-diving into Express JS and MongoDB with Mongoose to enhance my backend skills.
 Besides this, I'm also exploring advanced TypeScript with Next.js.

 - 💬 Ask me about **React JS, JavaScript, and Express JS**
 - 🌱 I’m currently learning **TypeScript, Express JS, MongoDB with Mongoose and Next.js**